-The Department has recently commenced a review of the Environmental Planning and Assessment Regulation 2000 (the Regulation).
+The Department is reviewing the Environmental Planning and Assessment Regulation 2000 (the Regulation).

-This review follows proposed changes to the Regulation’s parent Act, the Environmental Planning and Assessment Act 1979 (EP&A Act).
-While the EP&A Act provides the overarching framework for the planning system in NSW, the Regulation supports the day-to-day requirements of this system.
+This review follows the 2018 changes to the Regulation’s parent Act, the Environmental Planning and Assessment Act 1979 (EP&A Act).
+While the EP&A Act provides the overarching framework for the planning system in NSW, the Regulation supports the day–to–day requirements of this system.

 This review affords an opportunity to undertake a comprehensive look at the Regulation and remove any unnecessary complexities or outdated rules which make the system hard to use.

-The Department has prepared an issues paper that outlines the key operational provisions of the Regulation and seeks:
+The Department exhibited an issues paper Review of the Environmental Planning and Assessment Regulation 2000 (Pdf, 542 KB) in 2017 which outlined the key operational provisions of the Regulation and sought: